Skip to Content

 • Be respectful of others.
 People visit hot springs to reduce stress and relax.
 This is not the place to play loud music or host a party.

 • Avoid bath products.
-Keep in mind natural hot springs do not drain.
-Bath products can be harmful to the hot springs because they disrupt the balance of minerals.
+Natural hot springs do not drain and bath products can be harmful because they disrupt the balance of minerals.

-• Close the valve when you leave.
-If you leave the valve open, the water will become so hot the group after you won’t be able to use the tub.
+• Leave the valve 1/4 open when you leave.
+If you leave the valve completely open, the water will become so hot the group after you won’t be able to use the tub.

 • Arrive Early.
 Try to visit early in the day to maximize your chance of enjoying this beautiful place to yourself.